KnisterPeter/Smaller/README.md

 It currently supports coffeescript, closure, uglifyjs, lessjs, typescript, jshint, browserify, sweetjs, yuicompressor, ycssmin, embeddcss and svgo.

+Starting as server-side only application for build preprocessing Smaller is now embedded in the [Smaller Development Server](https://github.com/KnisterPeter/smaller-dev-server) to be used for speed up local development with all the same build tools used for build preprocessing.

 Services
 --------
 + Maven Plugin